mertozer94/MergeFiles/README.md

 Merges all files in the input directory (we could add also a new files into directory while this application is running) And writes them into output directory with the total number of occurrence of that element in all files.
-This count value is updated everytime we add new file to the directory.
+This count value is updated everytime we add new files to the directory.
 In the output directory we will one file containing all the summary of key and count pair.